-What is good for people living with HIV and populations at risk is good for society as a whole tively excluded and silenced.
+The regional epidemic is ever-changing: people living with HIV are living longer due to improved medical treatment, and HIV is increasingly associated with women and children as well as men tively excluded and silenced.
 This report aims to bring light to the experiences, thoughts and aspirations of people living with HIV.
 In so doing, it places an emphasis on the humanity underpinning human development.
 The perspectives of people living with HIV in Eastern Europe and the CIS will be considered alongside reviews of epidemiological and policy research on the region.
 At the same time, the report consults the views of people representing 'mirror institutions' in three key sectors, which reflect the structural basis for vulnerability in the lives of many people living with HIV: health care (doctors, nurses and other staff), education (administrators and teachers) and the workplace (employers and coworkers).
 Together, these sources can provide more comprehensive insights into the challenges associated with HIV faced within the region, and the need for state responses to address this set of issues.